 Treatment of Structural Leg Length Discrepancy

 True structural discrepancies are typically addressed using full foot lifts for the short side.
-Smaller discrepancies may be treated with a heel lift, but it has been found that full-length lifts are much more effective for larger discrepancies.
+Smaller discrepancies may be treated with a heel lift or insoles for the shorter leg, but it has been found that full-length lifts are much more effective for larger discrepancies.